 Any person who has struggled with the issues of substance abuse knows the powerful grip and temptation that it can have on an individual.
 The college has designated individuals who can help with Biblical counsel for anyone who is struggling with these issues.
 A confidential appointment for such counsel can be arranged through the Student Life Office.

-Faculty, staff and students will be subject to disciplinary sanctions, up to and including dismissal from the college.
-Disciplinary standards are set forth in the Faculty and Staff handbooks and the Student Life Journal.
+Faculty, staff and students will be subject to disciplinary sanctions, up to and including dismissal from the university.
+Disciplinary standards are set forth in the Faculty and Staff handbooks and the Student Life Handbook.
 In addition to discipline, violators may be referred to appropriate counseling and treatment centers.
 Referral for prosecution under criminal law is also possible.

 Also see Alcohol, Drugs, and Tobacco